NTU-Mecatron/workshop_ws/README.md

 If you choose not to implement obstacle avoidance, you may reset the simulation if the vehicle's initial position faces an obstacle.

+> **NOTE:**
-**Note:** We advice you to focus on the main task which is to go through the gate without obstacle avoidance.
+> We advise you to focus on the main task, which is to go through the gate without obstacle avoidance.
 If there is time left, you may then implement obstacle avoidance logic.

 ### 5.2.
 Proper Setup Flow